Bajkowski/Bajkowski/README.md

 - 👋 Hi, I’m @Bajkowski
 - 👀 I’m interested in embedded systems, machine learning, UI/UX, and cybersecurity
-- 🌱 I’m currently learning as much as I can about machine learning along with some Django and Flask
-- 😁 I’m looking to collaborate on ...TBD
-- 📫 How to reach me ...TBD

 <!---
 Bajkowski/Bajkowski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.